7ep/demo/docs/BDD.md

       }

+Add RETURN_DATE at the top of the file by duplicating the line for BORROW_DATE and making it the next day, like this:

+    private final static Date BORROW_DATE = Date.valueOf(LocalDate.of(2018, Month.JANUARY, 1));
+    private final static Date RETURN_DATE = Date.valueOf(LocalDate.of(2018, Month.JANUARY, 2));

+Head back to the test at the bottom of the file.
 What do we want this to return when we run it?  maybe it should return a LibraryActionResult, like some of the other methods.
 Let's change it then:

       @Test